Cloud9Trader/oanda-adapter/README.md

 ## Upcoming

-Implementations for historical price and trading coming in next releases.
+Implementations for trading coming in next releases.

 ## Author